gbattra/OOP-Design-Patterns-in-Java/HW4/Encoders/rec/README.md

 - `Map<K, S> toMap(Map<K, S> map, K encoding);` <br>

 Returns a map of each code->symbol mapping with the encodings furthest left in the tree on top of the map and the furthest right on bottom.
+This map is used by the `toString()` override which puts each entry on a new line.
+This map can be used as the constructor argument to another `CodeNode`, which will build the tree from that map using the `add()` method.
 Uses a helper method which has an accumulator `map` that leaf nodes add to:
 ```
 public Map<String, String> toMap(Map<String, String> map, String encoding) {